 So, what’s the legislation?

-The UK Treasury has published a document that sets out their vision.
+The UK Treasury has published a document that sets out its vision.
 Greening Finance: A roadmap to sustainable investing.

 This is focused initially on the world of finance and investing, but it’s clear that the legislation is planned to reach across all sectors of the UK economy.
 This is just the start.